Three Angel's Messages shared with the world

 With the success of Palmerston and the liberal movement in 1840, and as France further agitated the continent after being left out of the Convention, the revolutionary movements grew in fervor until erupting into the famous year of revolutions, known as "Springtime of the Peoples" in 1848, affecting over 50 countries.

-These movements and revolutions throughout Europe and beyond are historically linked to Freemasonry, a fraternal organization.
+These movements and revolutions throughout Europe and beyond are historically linked to secret societies, and specifically to Freemasonry, a fraternal organization.
 They are rooted in Masonic principles and largely initiated and implemented by Freemasons.
 The liberty and democratic principles experienced by so many in the world today can often be credited to the work of this fraternal organization.

 Metternich was well aware of Freemasonry and made extensive attempts to suppress its activities.
 His concerns were shared by wide sections of society.
 Metternich believed that

-To put all of this together, it can be seen that Freemasonry was the political entity serving as the driving force behind the following events that brought about the end of the House of Habsburg's dominant position in the realm:
+To put all of this together, it can be seen that Freemasonry was the political entity serving as the driving force behind the many events that brought about the end of the House of Habsburg's dominant position in the realm (more details in an upcoming chapter).
+The success of Freemasons in shifting power out of Metternich's/Habsburg's Austria to Britain/Western European powers can be attributed to:

-• (b) the spread of new ideas that eroded Habsburg power within its territories, and
+• (A) spreading new ideas (freedom, liberty and equality) and pushing for nationalism that eroded Habsburg power within its territories,

 The 7th Head is not a movement, liberalism, or other idea, but an actual political entity (head on a beast in prophecy) exerting its influence to promote these and other ideas to play the dominant political role in the realm.
-In the section on the 7th Head, Freemasonry, its beliefs and actions will be examined in more detail, consulting historical sources as well as the growing plentitude of masonic sources.
+In the upcoming section on the 7th Head, the beliefs and actions of Freemasonry will be examined in more detail, consulting historical sources as well as the growing plentitude of masonic sources.
+We will also look at more specific details of the power transition to Freemasonry in 1840 through the Hungarian Revolution.

 Decline:

-During the 1840s and second half of the 19th century, Austria's and the Habsburg's position and prestige greatly dimished.
-From the major political events related to the Eastern Question, to the political rivalries of the great powers, to the internal chaos of revolution, to the private discussions and public writings that undermined the old way, Freemasonry was at work, becoming the most powerful political influence in the Roman realm.
+During the 1840s and second half of the 19th century, Austria's and the Habsburg's position and prestige greatly diminished.
+From the major political events related to the Eastern Question, to the political rivalries of the great powers, to the internal chaos of revolution, to the private discussions and public writings that undermined the old way, Freemasonry was at work, operating as the most powerful political influence in the Roman realm.

 Continue to: Head #7

+• 5.
+Metternich, the Great Powers and the Eastern Question.
+Page 754.

+• 6.
+Metternich, the Great Powers and the Eastern Question.
+Page 772.

+• 7.
+Metternich, the Great Powers and the Eastern Question.
+Page 776.

 • 8.
-Metternich, the Great Powers and the Eastern Question, Miroslav Sedivy, page 754.

-• 9.
-Metternich, the Great Powers and the Eastern Question, Miroslav Sedivy, page 772.

-• 10.
-Metternich, the Great Powers and the Eastern Question, Miroslav Sedivy, page 776.

-• 11.
-Metternich, the Great Powers and the Eastern Question, Miroslav Sedivy, page 800.
+Metternich, the Great Powers and the Eastern Question.
+Page 800.